marcFernandez/TODF-Argumentation/README.md

 # TODF-Argumentation
 ## Overview
-This repository is an implementation of a family of aggregation functions that allow to make collective decisions in argumentation-based debates. over Decidim Barcelona comments.
+This repository is an implementation of a family of aggregation functions that allow to make collective decisions in argumentation-based debates.
+It uses Decidim Barcelona comments as input data.

-The paper implements the aggregation functions defined in the following paper:
+It implements the aggregation functions defined in the following paper:

 **J. Ganzer-Ripoll, Natalia Criado, Maite López-Sánchez, Simon Parsons, Juan A. Rodríguez-Aguilar.
 COMBINING SOCIAL CHOICE THEORY AND ARGUMENTATION: ENABLING COLLECTIVE DECISION MAKING.
 Group Decision and Negotiation.
 Springer.
 2018**